Spring 2025 Course Offerings

 English major core requirement (ENGL): Theoretical Concepts & Methods

-A pile of literary words and phrases that feature "Ficiton Writing"ENGL 301*: Intro to Fiction Writing (three sections offered)
+PINKENGL 301*: Intro to Fiction Writing (two sections offered)

 >>Instructor: Rosa Boshier González